Lazio are closing in on a deal for Sunderland forward Fabio Borini as the club’s major summer overhaul continues.

 National reports suggested Sunderland were weighing up a move for the defender, who could be available for as little as €1million given he only has 12-months left on his deal.

-But the Gazette understands he won’t be joining Sunderland.
+But it is understood he won’t be joining Sunderland.

 Sunderland are also reasonably well stocked for right-backs with Billy Jones and Donald Love on the books, with other areas set to be the priority when the new manager is unveiled.